 What is a limited ingredient dog food?

 These dog foods are made with very few ingredients.
 They’re aimed at dogs with allergies.
-Some dogs will allergies have significant problems finding food they can eat.
+Some dogs with allergies have significant problems finding food they can eat.
 These limited foods help with that.

 However, there is no strict definition of what “limited ingredient” means.
 It may mean a dog food has ten ingredients or four.
 It just depends on the brand.
 Furthermore, the counted ingredients do not include added vitamins and minerals.
 Dogs cannot become allergic to these things, though, so you don’t have to worry about them.